GFSI Frequently Asked Questions

 GFSI does not 'recommend' or provide any lists of consultants or certification bodies.

-An application fee of €1000 is charged to the scheme owner to cover the internal administrative costs of ensuring that all of the documents are complete and that all necessary sections of the scheme have been received.
+An application fee of €1000 is charged to the scheme owner to cover the internal administrative costs of ensuring that all of the documents are complete and that all necessary sections of the certification programme have been received.
 A payment of €4000 is due upon completion of the benchmarking process irrespective of the outcome.

 The GFSI Global Markets Programme is a voluntary programme, made available free of charge, that businesses can implement internally according to their needs and strategic objectives.
 It is designed as a non-certification assessment process.
 Documents provide guidance to the food businesses, service providers and stakeholders.